tbrowder/Abbreviations/README.md

  abbrev
 ```

-In the sprit of the module, one can `use Abbreviations :ALL;` and have these additional short forms are available:
+In the sprit of the module, one can `use Abbreviations :ALL;` and have these additional short forms available:

 ```raku
  abbre